 Jane Esselstyn RN Quick Bio:

 Jane Esselstyn RN is a fresh, charismatic voice who brings her perspective and passion as a nurse, researcher, mother, and teacher to the forefront of the plant-based movement.
-She presents her work, research and high energy demos all over the country.
+She presents her work, research, and high energy demos around the world.
 Her annual conference, Prevent and Reverse Heart Disease for Women, focuses on the power of a plant-based approach to eliminate this #1 killer of women and other preventable, lifestyle related diseases.
-Jane says, “Prevention is the New Cure”, and the most powerful, relevant, and protective tool known today is a plant-based diet.
+Jane claims, “Prevention is the New Cure!” — and the most powerful and protective medicine we have is a plant-based diet.

 She and her husband Brian Hart live in Cleveland Ohio with their 3 plant-based children.
-Jane graduated from the University of Michigan, where she competed as a nationally recruited swimmer and varsity rower.
+Jane graduated from the University of Michigan, where she competed as an All-American swimmer and varsity rower.

 Brian Hart M.Ed.
 Quick Bio: